-STEP 22: With the new flange centered, carefully tap it in with a brass or rubber mallet, being careful not to hit the bearing's center shaft.
+STEP 22: With a new flange centered, carefully tap it with a brass or rubber mallet, being careful not to hit the bearing's center shaft

-STEP 23: Put a bead of thread lock onto the three clean flange bolts.
+STEP 23: Put a bead of threat lock onto the three clean flange bolts.

-STEP 24: Insert the three flange bolts and slowly tighten each bolt a few turns and move to the next bolt to assure the flange is driven in perfectly aligned.
-Keep tightening a few turns at a time and rotating until all three bolts are completely seated.
+STEP 24: Insert the three flange bolts and slowly tighten each bold a few turns and move to the next bolt to assure that the flange is driven in perfect alignment.
+Keep tightening a few turns at a time until all three bolts are completely seated.

 STEP 25: After the flange is in place, tighten the center nut.
 You may have to hold the center shaft from rotating using a flat screwdriver just the opposite of when it was loosened.